calvarium/homebridge-lifx-plugin/README.md

 - [x] Added exclusions for bulbs to not be registered (thanks to [L0T8](https://github.com/L0T8))
 - [ ] Separate dim settings for brightness, color and On/Off
 - [ ] Configure lights individually
+- [ ] Accessories will show as "no response" until plugin has successfully initialised

 ## ✅ Officialy supported on

 - LIFX A19 Night Vision
 - LIFX A19
 - LIFX Z
 - LIFX Mini White
+- LIFX BR30 Night Vision
 - LIFX Original
 - LIFX Colour 1000
+- LIFX GU10
+- LIFX Mini Day & Dusk

 All other bulbs could be supported, but without guarantee.
 If you find something that does not fit yet open an issue, I will take care of it